sdmeers/UK_Gazetteer/README.md

 -   **Tool**: `get_lat_long(placename: str, county: Optional[str] = None)`
 -   **Example**: An LLM wanting to know the weather in "Winchester, Hampshire" would first call `get_lat_long("Winchester", "Hampshire")` to get the coordinates before calling a weather tool.

-## (Optional) Gemini CLI Integration
+## Using with the Gemini CLI

-If you are using the Gemini CLI, you can configure it to automatically run the FastMCP server by adding the following to your `settings.json` file under `mcpServers`:
+To use the `get_lat_long` tool directly within the Gemini CLI, you can configure it to automatically manage the MCP server.

+### 1. Configure Gemini for the MCP Server

+Add the following entry to your `settings.json` file (usually found at `~/.gemini/settings.json`) inside the `mcpServers` object.
+This tells the Gemini CLI how to launch the `uk_gazetteer` MCP server.

 ```json
 "uk_gazetteer": {